Princess Bubblegum: Relationships

 While Bubblegum seems to have dated a male character named Mr. Cream Puff, her exact sexuality, unlike Marceline's, has not been confirmed.
 As such, reviewers have argued she is either bisexual, non-binary, queer, lesbian, or a combination of the previously mentioned, as both live in a world where "sexuality is somewhat fluid."
+The season 10 episode "Gumbaldia" reveals that Mr. Cream Puff was created by Gumbald to distract Bubblegum, with Gumbald hoping to find a way to control her in the meantime.

 Ice King has a strange fascination with Bubblegum and she is often the target of his kidnapping schemes and romantic advances; it is revealed that she reminds him of his fiancée Betty, whom he often referred to as his "princess."
-Bubblegum is frequently seen in the company of her close companion, Lady Rainicorn.
+The season 8 episode "Broke His Crown" shows Marceline trying to get Bubblegum on more amicable terms with him.
+Bubblegum is frequently seen in the company of her "close" companion, Lady Rainicorn.
 Bubblegum is frequently depicted riding on Lady Rainicorn's back, and the two have a strong trust in each other.

 Bubblegum has a younger brother named Neddy, a "candy dragon" spawned alongside her from the Mother Gum.
 Neddy lives underneath the Candy Kingdom, where Bubblegum keeps him isolated, as he is very easily frightened.
 Bubblegum is highly protective of Neddy as she is with the other Candy People, claiming that Neddy is merely "built different... we just need to respect it".
 Most if not all citizens of the Candy Kingdom were created by Bubblegum.
-In "Bonny and Neddy", Bubblegum states that creating the Candy People was one of the first things she did after ensuring Neddy's safety, and that she had missed the experience of being surrounded by others as she had been before leaving the Mother Gum.
-Due to their easily scared and childlike nature, Bubblegum's relationship with her citizens is equal parts ruler and caretaker, something which occasionally leads to exasperation on the monarch's part.
-In an early episode it shows Bubblegum interacting with a leaf bunny, Anna (Anna Spurrier) who was a childhood friend of Jake the Dog, they became friend's in trying to help jake, although Anna mysteriously went missing and was never referenced by Bubblegum again.
-Bubblegum's first creation was her "Uncle" Gumbald, whom she created after feeling lonely and desiring a companion.
+In "Bonnie and Neddy", Bubblegum states that creating the Candy People was one of the first things she did after ensuring Neddy's safety, and that she had missed the experience of being surrounded by others she could control as she had been before leaving the Mother Gum.
+Due to their easily scared and childlike nature, Bubblegum's relationship with her citizens is equal parts ruler and "caretaker", something which occasionally leads to exasperation on the monarch's part.

+Bubblegum's first creation was her "Uncle" Gumbald, whom she created after feeling lonely and desiring a "companion".
 Gumbald originated the idea of a Candy Kingdom but became tyrannical and attempted to turn her into a simple-minded candy person using "dum-dum juice."
-Bubblegum shatters the bottle in his hand out of self-defense, and he turns into a candy person.
-Bubblegum also created an "Aunt" Lolly and a "Cousin" Chicle, who were also turned into Candy People by Gumbald.
-Bubblegum decides to become Princess of the Candy Kingdom and uses the "dum-dum juice" to bring the candy people to life.
+Bubblegum shatters the bottle in his hand out of self-defense, and he turns into a punch bowl.
+Bubblegum also created an "Aunt" Lolly and a "Cousin" Chicle, who were also turned into Candy People by Gumbald by his "dum-dum juice".
+Bubblegum decides to become the ruler of the Candy Kingdom instead and takes the previously sarcastic nickname of "princess" as her own, turning it into her title.
 Near the end of the series, Gumbald, Lolly, and Chicle are returned to their prior forms and seek revenge on Bubblegum, though Gumbald and Chicle are turned back into Candy People.
 Lolly repents and reconciles with Bubblegum, helping her look after Neddy as seen in the epilogue.
-Bubblegum's other creations include the Earl of Lemongrab and two "candy sphinxes" named Goliad and Stormo.